mblancomu/capstone-project-machine-learning-nano/README.md

 We are going to make predictions with the Pre-trained model, in order to see its effectiveness, and then write a dog detector.
 In order to check to see if an image is predicted to contain a dog by the pre-trained VGG-16 model, we need only check if the pre-trained model predicts an index between 151 and 268 (inclusive).

 In the same way as with the human detector, when analyzing our images, we see with the model it is capable of identifying dogs with a low percentage of incorrect classifications.
-In the image a VGG-16 model(citation: https://neurohive.io/en/popular-networks/vgg16/):
+In the image a VGG-16 model(source: https://neurohive.io/en/popular-networks/vgg16/):

 ![VGG16 Model Figure][image3]